 The Libema Open is a combined ATP/WTA grass court tournament that is held at the Autotron Rosmalen which is near the city of ‘s-Hertogenbosch in the Netherlands.

-No tournament was held in 2020 or 2021 due to the global pandemic so the 2022 tournament was the first time it was held in three years.
+No tournament was held in 2020 or 2021 due to restrictions in place so the 2022 tournament was the first time it was held in three years.

 2023 Libema Open